Inspection, Verification and Detention of goods in transit

 3. A report in Form GST MOV- 04 must be updated after the case is over.

 An order in Form GST MOV-05 shall be passed, releasing the vehicle and goods, and the vehicle may proceed if no anomalies are discovered throughout the inspection and verification process.
-The procedure mentioned above shall be completed at once and finished three days after the inspection order.
+The abovementioned procedure shall be completed immediately and three days after the inspection order.

 The officer may take the following steps if they determine that the goods need to be held after the inspection and verification process: